VertebrateResequencing/wr/jobqueue/testdata/README.md

 `+all+` aggregate and asserts that the completed RepGroup remains visible with the correct completed count/bar.
 It is wired into `make browser-test`.

+Set `WR_FIXTURE_SCENARIO=deleted-refresh` to exercise the short-job ordering regression with six jobs in one RepGroup.
+The fixture verifies that four rapid completions remain complete in both the live view and a refreshed connection, then that the next dirty update renders five complete plus one running with no deleted jobs.
+The default output names use the `-deleted-refresh-post-fix` suffix so the pre-fix reproduction screenshot and trace remain available for comparison.

 ## Removed jobs refresh

 `removed-jobs-refresh/` contains a browser regression fixture for the "removed